If you're in immediate danger

 Help for LGBTQ+

 If you’re made to feel scared, controlled or unable to make your own decisions by your partner, ex-partner or a family member, this could be abuse.
 Your relationship doesn’t have to be physically violent to be abusive.
-Healthy relationships aren’t like this and it isn’t your fault.

 Is it abuse?